 When applying, you must also submite a personal goals essay of at least 500 words.
 This is a requirement for your application process.
-It is encouraged to submit an essay with between 1000 to 1500 words so that you can include leadership, teamwork and technology experiences.
-The essay is also supposed to describe your academic and professional goals in relation to the SLIS degree program.
+It is encouraged to submit an essay between 1000 to 1500 words so that you can include leadership, teamwork and technology experiences.
+The essay is also to describe your academic and professional goals in relation to the SLIS degree program.
 This is part of the admission process, so it is important to include the essay in your application submission.
 For guidelines on your essay, please refer to the Personal Essay Questions page.

 If you have any questions or concerns please contact Melanie Hollcraft at email@example.com.

 After everything has been received by the SLIS Indianapolis, the application process will take approximately 4 weeks.
 A letter of admission or denial will be mailed to you.Yes, students are able to take classes while they wait to be officially admitted into the program.
 However, the student will be enrolled as a Non-Degree seeking student.
 At that time a student can take S401 which is a SLIS prerequisite, and six (6) additional SLIS graduate credit hours.
 No more than 6 credit hours can be completed prior to admission decision into the MLS Program.
 This also applies to those seeking entrance into the public or school library certification program.

 If you want more information about the GRE or the GMAT, visit the following websites: